daggerok/daggerok.github.io/src/blog/2023-ICT/README.md

 So what we need to do is annotate on 5m and 15 m timeframes liquidity pools that hasn't been reached yet.
 Its formation can be related to previous day or earlier...
-So SM, algo and those who controls price, they will go where wouldn't be too much to expect to reach those lever with liquidity pool (too clean, too smooth retail support/resistance levels, old lows/highs, FVGs, order blocks...)
+So SM, algo and those who controls price, they will go where wouldn't be too much to expect to reach those lever with liquidity pool (too clean, too smooth retail support/resistance levels, old lows/highs, FVGs, order blocks, etc.)

-When we annotated both (Sellside and Buyside Liquidity Pools) 2nd thing we will do - we can study and watch which of these levels market will reach first
+When we annotated both (Sellside and Buyside Liquidity Pools) 2nd thing we will do - we can study and watch which of these levels market will reach first.

 If market will take Buyside first, then we should see if it is going to reach opposite (Sellside) Liquidity and vise versa...